Home | Browse Topics | Family law | Family violence and elder abuse | How to get a Protection Order

 If you do decide to apply without a lawyer, the Family Court staff or your local family violence support service or Community Law Centre can give you more information and may be able to help support you when you apply.

-There are also a number of resources available that can help guide you through the application process (see “Where to go for more support” at the end of this chapter).
+There are also a number of resources available that can help guide you through the application process (see: “Where to go for more support”).

 Note: If the other person opposes your application, or if the judge refuses an application without notice for a temporary Protection Order and directs that your application will go ahead on notice, it can be difficult to continue without a lawyer.
 It’s therefore a good idea to have a lawyer to represent you from the outset of the process.